maverickanp/jaya-challenge/README.md

 # exchange rate client api
 ExchangeRateClient -> getRates

-responsible for fetching all rates when passing a base currency on query param on https://api.exchangeratesapi.io/ endpoint
+responsible for fetching all rates when passing a base currency on query param to https://api.exchangeratesapi.io/ endpoint

 * usage :